eagles-project/skywalker/docs/installation.md

     git clone https://github.com/eagles-project/skywalker.git
     ```

 This places a `skywalker` folder into your current path.
+If you're using
+Visual Studio, just use your Git workflow to clone the repository.

 ## Configure Skywalker